virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 #### 2.1.
 Color

-The color will be a symmetrical gradient in the Y direction, that starts at 0.0 and ends at 1.0.
-We smooth out the Y value for a softer change.
+The color will be a symmetrical gradient in the Y direction, starting at 0.0 and ending at 1.0.
+We smooth out the Y value for a softer transition.
 ```glsl
 vec3 bgcol( in vec3 rd )
 {